pwighton/fs-docker/notes/20220407-infant-stream-with-neurodocker.md

 One could manually create a docker container that inherits from the FreeSurfer container and install the required dependencies, however we use [Neurodokcer](https://www.repronim.org/neurodocker/) to facilitate this process.
 Neurodocker is a "command-line program that generates custom Dockerfiles and Singularity recipes for neuroimaging".

-[This fork](https://github.com/pwighton/neurodocker/tree/20220414-fs-source) of neurodocker includes support for installing FreeSurfer, compiling FreeSurfer from source, and installing the dependencies required by the infant pipeline.
-The resulting container for this fork is available at [`pwighton/neurodocker:20220414`](https://hub.docker.com/layers/neurodocker/pwighton/neurodocker/20220414/images/sha256-1390933115d04f4f1423219234aa8b2366a4ca1ac4442e503b8eb6f3fa08a569?context=explore).
+[This pull request](https://github.com/ReproNim/neurodocker/pull/445) adds support to neurodocker for compiling FreeSurfer from source, and installing the dependencies required by the infant pipeline.
+The resulting container for this pull request is available at [`pwighton/neurodocker:20220414`](https://hub.docker.com/layers/neurodocker/pwighton/neurodocker/20220414/images/sha256-1390933115d04f4f1423219234aa8b2366a4ca1ac4442e503b8eb6f3fa08a569?context=explore).
 It can be invoked to create a container to run the infant pipeline with:

 ```
 docker run pwighton/neurodocker:20220414 generate docker \